Gabapentin can be used for dogs as a treatment for seizures or chronic pain.

 Side Effects And Risks Of Gabapentin In Dogs

-Gabapentin is generally safe for dogs as long as guidelines and veterinary instructions are followed.
-Typical side effects include the following.
+Gabapentin is generally safe for dogs as long as dog owners follow guidelines and veterinary instructions.

 - Lethargy or sedation